arash28134/brainfuck-interpreter/README.md

 # Braifuck Interpreter
-A interpreter for Brainfuck language written in C++
+An interpreter for Brainfuck language written in C++

 # Usage
 Compile the interpreter